See What Cleveland Has in Store

 Located on the southern shore of Lake Erie, Cleveland was once known as the “Mistake By the Lake,” but Los Angeles Times, Travel & Leisure magazine, and Fodor’s Travel all named our city as one of the hottest places to visit in 2015!

-When you’re settled on campus, start your tour of the city with help from Cleveland’s visitors guide, the resources on this page and, of course, the recommendations of your new friends.
+When you’re settled on campus, start your tour of the city with help from Cleveland’s Visitors Center, the resources on this page and, of course, the recommendations of your new friends.